Zhiyuan122/DocuHub/README_NODEJS.md

-# DocuHub - Document Submission & Tracking System (Rails Version)
+# DocuHub - Document Submission & Tracking System

-DocuHub is a secure and reliable document submission and tracking system built with Ruby on Rails.
-It allows users to securely upload documents, receive unique tracking codes, and query processing status.
+DocuHub is a secure and reliable document submission and tracking system that allows users to securely upload documents, receive unique tracking codes, and query processing status.
 The system simulates how legal or medical professionals exchange important files with transparency and security.

 ## 🚀 Features